VPN Questions, Honest Answers

 • Based in Switzerland (strong privacy laws)

 My take: Mullvad for maximum privacy.
 Proton if you want the full ecosystem or a free option.
+See the full side-by-side comparison →

 Why don't you recommend NordVPN?